twallema/pySODM/_sources/introduction.md.txt

 ### Aim & Scope

-A modeling and simulation workflow will typically constitute the following steps,
+A modeling and simulation workflow will typically constitute the following steps (see [Villaverde et. al (2021)](https://doi.org/10.1093/bib/bbab387),
 1. Build a system dynamical model to describe some real-world phenomenon.
 2. Calibrate the model to a set of experimental data.
 3. Extract knowledge from the calibrated parameter values.
 Perform additional sensitivity analyses to finetune the model structure.